syntasso/kratix-docs/docs/_partials/installation/_install-cert-manager.md

 type: kubernetes.io/tls
 ```

-In addition to this, you need to update all occurrences of the `caBundle` field in the following
+As part of installing Kratix we create a few resources that require the CA
+certificate.
+You will have to manually add the CA certificate to the resources
+mentioned below, and manually remove the cert-manager `Certificate` and `Issuer`
-resources to contain the base64 encoded root CA certificate:
+resources.
+The following resources need to be updated to contain the Base64
+encoded CA certificate:

 - `MutatingWebhookConfiguration/kratix-platform-mutating-webhook-configuration`
   ```
   apiVersion: admissionregistration.k8s.io/v1